Every Rolls Royce is a car, but not every car is a Rolls Royce. Similarly, not every team is a high-performing team.

 What separates a high-performing team from any other team are its specific characteristics.
 To explain this better, we’ll use a ‘house-building’ metaphor.

 Effective working procedures

 The foundation upon which the house (or the team) is built.
-Similarly to the shaky foundation, ineffective procedures prevent the team from being constructed and can cause problems with gathering, organizing, and evaluating information, while at the same time discouraging creativity, innovation, and risk-taking.
+Similarly to a shaky foundation, ineffective procedures prevent the team from being constructed and can cause problems with gathering, organizing, and evaluating information, while at the same time discouraging creativity, innovation, and risk-taking.

-Depending on the floor (or the task) team is currently working on, different members take turns in being the leader.
-When workers are installing wiring, the electrician is in charge while everyone else just wield the hammers.
-As he is an expert in the field, others will follow his orders and his instructions, no questions asked.
+Depending on the floor (or the task) the team is currently working on, different members take turns in being the leader.
+When workers are installing wiring, the electrician is in charge while everyone else just wields the hammers.
+As he is an expert in the field, others will follow his orders and instructions, no questions asked.
 Mind you, there is always one formal team leader, but their sole purpose is coaching and mentoring.

 Trust and mutual respect